Philliec459/Simple-Neural-Network-to-Estimate-Carbonate-Rock-Types/README.md

             RT=1

 ![TS_Image](pred.png)

+For nearly 300 samples, we have predicted the correct RT for all by 6-7 samples.
+As they say, simplicity is the best design.

 1 Clerke, E. A., Mueller III, H. W., Phillips, E. C., Eyvazzadeh, R. Y., Jones, D. H., Ramamoorthy, R., Srivastava, A., (2008) “Application of Thomeer Hyperbolas to decode the pore systems, facies and reservoir properties of the Upper Jurassic Arab D Limestone, Ghawar field, Saudi Arabia: A Rosetta Stone approach”, GeoArabia, Vol. 13, No. 4, p.
 113-160, October, 2008.